There’s A New Channel in Town

 Digital Business: A Few Key Terms

-Every digital banking trend involves APIs (Application Programming Interfaces), because they offer fast, secure, end-to-end functionality, or integration between endpoints.
-Endpoints being anything – your laptop, my bank; your phone, the Lyft app, your bank account, you get it.
-Each API performs one or more capabilities, or business functions.
+Every digital banking trend hinges on APIs (Application Programming Interfaces), because they offer fast and secure functionality, or integration, between endpoints.
+These endpoints allow APIs and services to access data from a range of interfaces – your laptop, my bank; your phone, the Lyft app, your bank account, you get it.
+Typically every API carries out one or more capabilities, or business functions.

 One way to think of APIs is to picture background mini-apps, delivering services behind the scenes (and sometimes not just behind!
 See: GoogleMaps API).
 Another metaphor we’ve been throwing around the digitalML HQ of late is the circulatory system.
 The data is like blood that gets distributed around the body (the company), and the heart is the API/service catalog — as the heart gets stronger (more portfolio coverage), so does the heartbeat.
 More on that in a future post.